 All I have to do is listen.
 No pitching, no negotiating, just ask a handful of questions with a sincere interest to learn.

 Other people’s problems are interesting – when you’re in a position to solve them.

 A few ground rules I use that will prevent you from torpedoing your interviews:

-1st rule of validating your idea: Do not talk about your idea.
+First rule of validating your idea: Do not talk about your idea"